 The bathing waters are monitored and assessed for compliance under the Bathing Water Directive (2006/EEC) which was revised in 2015.
-The revised directive has more stringent standards than the old directive and requires an improvement in management practices.
+The revised Directive has more stringent standards than the old directive.
 Bathing waters are now classed as Excellent, Good, Sufficient or Poor.
 Sufficient water quality is required for all bathing waters.
 Further information on this topic can be found on Natural Resources Wales website on the Bathing Water page.
 For the latest Bathing Water ratings from Natural Resources Wales, please visit Bathing Water Data Explorer.